davegillem/greenlight/README.md

 Write your own validations
 --------------------------

-You can write your own validation functions for Ketchup.
+You can write your own validation functions for Greenlight.
 A validation function must return a boolean, `true` if the field validates fine and `false` if it fails to validate.

 Validations pass in at least three arguments: